blockchainsllc/in3-docs/docs/api-cmd.rst

 .. code-block:: sh

-   IN3_PK=`cat my_private_key`

-   # Sends a transaction to a register server function and signs it with the private key given (-pk 0x...):
+   # Sends a transaction to a register server function and signs it with the private key given :
-   in3 -to 0x27a37a1210df14f7e058393d026e2fb53b7cf8c1  -gas 1000000  send "registerServer(string,uint256)" "https://in3.slock.it/kovan1" 0xFF
+   in3 -pk mykeyfile.json -to 0x27a37a1210df14f7e058393d026e2fb53b7cf8c1  -gas 1000000  send "registerServer(string,uint256)" "https://in3.slock.it/kovan1" 0xFF

 Deploying a Contract
 ********************